bombifighter/test-assignment/bugtickets/bugticket5.md

 - Actual behaviour: the customer gets these notifications 2 or 3 hours later

 **Steps to reproduce:**
-1. subscribe to a channel
+1. Create a test account
-2. upload a video to that channel or start a live stream on that channel
+2. Subscribe to test account from own account
+3. Upload a video to test account

 **Severity, justification:**
 Medium severity, as users cannot watch their favorite content creators' videos and live streams when they get published.